-If there is already a GMB listing for your business but you don’t have login access, never fear, you can claim the business.
-This also involves proving you are who you say you are, but it's not hard; there's even a handy little button helping you do it.
+If there is already a Google My Business listing for your business but you don’t have login access, never fear, you can claim the business.
+This also involves proving you are who you say you are, but it’s not hard; there’s even a handy little button helping you do it.

 Once in, you will want to set up the account fully: use the functions to their full capacity.
-Add photos, videos (if you have them), the correct contact information, hours, correct addresses (don’t worry if you don’t have a physical location; you can set it so that it doesn’t show the exact address), your logo, etc.
+Add photos, videos (if you have them), the correct contact information, hours (including updated holiday hours), correct addresses (don’t worry if you don’t have a physical location; you can set it so that it doesn’t show the exact address), your logo, etc.

 In particular, make sure you:

-Include a strong description of your business that includes that things that set you apart from the competition (many people will see your listing when they are in the final stages of comparing options)
+- Include a strong description of your business that includes the things that set you apart from the competition (many people will see your listing when they are in the final stages of comparing options)

 If all this sounds pretty basic, well, it is.
 Nothing here is rocket science.
 SO YOU HAVE NO EXCUSE.

 Really.
 Ahem.
 Just do this thing.
 It’s important.

 Happy small business marketing!